awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-local.md

-# Running the X\-Ray Daemon Locally<a name="xray-daemon-local"></a>
+# Running the X\-Ray daemon locally<a name="xray-daemon-local"></a>

 You can run the AWS X\-Ray daemon locally on Linux, MacOS, Windows, or in a Docker container\.
 Run the daemon to relay trace data to X\-Ray when you are developing and testing your instrumented application\.
 Download and extract the daemon by using the instructions [here](xray-daemon.md#xray-daemon-downloading)\.

 When running locally, the daemon can read credentials from an AWS SDK credentials file \(`.aws/credentials` in your user directory\) or from environment variables\.
-For more information, see [Giving the Daemon Permission to Send Data to X\-Ray](xray-daemon.md#xray-daemon-permissions)\.
+For more information, see [Giving the daemon permission to send data to X\-Ray](xray-daemon.md#xray-daemon-permissions)\.

 The daemon listens for UDP data on port 2000\.
 You can change the port and other options by using a configuration file and command line options\.
-For more information, see [Configuring the AWS X\-Ray Daemon](xray-daemon-configuration.md)\.
+For more information, see [Configuring the AWS X\-Ray daemon](xray-daemon-configuration.md)\.

-## Running the X\-Ray Daemon on Linux<a name="xray-daemon-local-linux"></a>
+## Running the X\-Ray daemon on Linux<a name="xray-daemon-local-linux"></a>

 You can run the daemon executable from the command line\.
 Use the `-o` option to run in local mode, and `-n` to set the region\.